From: MaryW

 Date: 08-14-2005, 09:49 AM (3 of 31)

-For me it's "all clothing, all the time" :up: I started sewing because "off the peg" clothes were always too loose around my waist.
+For me it's "all clothing, all the time" I started sewing because "off the peg" clothes were always too loose around my waist.
 I began by learning how to sew darts, and after that went well I took a plunge into patterns.
 I've been really happy with the results, and especially the way things fit.
-And, as an adjunct, making clothes from patterns turned out to be a peaceful, happy pastime :wink:
+And, as an adjunct, making clothes from patterns turned out to be a peaceful, happy pastime

 June ~

-June sews on a Pfaff 1209 and a Babylock 5180 serger
+"If only I could find that missing pattern piece!"
+June sews on a Pfaff 1209 and a Babylock 5180 serger |

 User: June Harlow

-Member since: 05-30-2005
+Member since: 05-30-2005 Total posts: 100 |

 From: Dede